etnite/hpc_seq_process/README.md

 ## Typical Workflow - Short Variant Identification

+This repository is primarily set up to use the samtools/bcftools variant calling pipeline.
 Steps below would typically be run using a dispatcher script for parallel execution.

 For short variant identification, a common pre-processing workflow would be:

-1. run code/concat_fastqs.sh to generate a single mated pair of fastq files for each individual sample
+1. run code/concat_fastqs/concat_[paired_]fastqs_parallel.sh to generate a single fastq file per sample for multiple single-end or paired input fastq files
 2. run code/fastq_filt_trim/bbduk_filt_trim_[PE/SE]_parallel.sh to clean fastq reads for paired-end or single-end reads, respectively
 3. run code/alignment/bowtie2_[PE/SE]_align_parallel.sh to align reads for paired end or single end reads using bowtie2 and create single sample bam alignment files
-4. run code/filt_bam_files_parallel.sh to filter bam files after alignment (this step is optional, as bcftools mpileup can perform filtering during variant calling)
+4. (optional) run code/bam_manipulations/filt_bam_files_parallel.sh to filter bam files after alignment (note that bcftools mpileup can perform this filtering on the fly, but this step may still be of use if creating gVCFs for use in GATK)
+5. (optional) - for further analysis in GATK, convert BAM files to single-sample gVCF files using code/gvcf_creation/create_single_samp_gvcf_parallel.sh

 For variant calling, the following steps may then be performed after bam file
 generation: